Council Bluffs City Council to vote on budget Monday night

 “We’re hoping to get more from the new stimulus.
 If we do, we hope can reduce the levy and deals with revenue losses,” Walsh said.

-Things are still in flux, with more clarity expected next week.
+Things are still in flux, with more clarity expected next week after the Senate passed its version of the bill on Saturday.
 But the federal funds would likely help the budget deficit and city elected officials hope to use it to reduce the tax levy.
-Walsh said, "we’re watching what’s happening in Washington" and waiting on additional clarity of how those funds can be used.
+Walsh said, “we’re watching what’s happening in Washington” and waiting on additional details of how those funds can be used.

-Axne's office noted the amount and language of the bill could change before its finalized by Congress.

 The House version would also bring $18,076,730 to Pottawattamie County, along with additional allotments for other cities in the county.